OCB7D2D/ElectricityLamps/README.md

 ## Further ideas

+- Return variant helper block instead of actual one?
 - Could set color temperature directly on Unity lights.
 - Could change of lights to spot, which would be often better Unfortunately many models don't have it rotated correctly.